OleksandrBoretskyi/task-sheet-1-dds/tasks.md

 ## You are given the following HTML page index.html, apply the following CSS selectors to the HTML page:

-1. Set the width of the body to 1080px and let the left margin equal the right margin.
+1. Set the width of the body to 1080px and let the left margin equal the right margin. \\ DONE
-2. Select & style the element with id sidebar to a gray background color, font-size of 0.9 em, padding of 10 px and width of 36%.
+2. Select & style the element with id sidebar to a gray background color, font-size of 0.9 em, padding of 10 px and width of 36%. \\ DONE
 3. Position the  element with id main next to the element with id sidebar.
 (Use the flexbox concept.
 The element with id main should have a width of 62% and a padding of 10px.)
 4. Select & style the input field with type text to a grey border, a border radius of 0.375 em, a height of 2.5 em, a top and bottom padding of 1 em and a margin of 5 px.
 5. Select & style the input field with type text when it gets focus, to a red border color.
 (Maybe you had to set the outline property to 0)